rosenpass/rosenpass/papers/whitepaper.md

     \end{quote}
     ```
 4. Remove reference to the proof-of-IP-ownership-based DoS mitigation feature not being implemented.
 Add a notice, that the feature is currently experimental.
+5. Fixed a few typos and capitalization issues

 #### 2025-06-24 – Specifying the `osk` used for WireGuard as a protocol extension